adevilde/power-grid-action-predictor/README.md

 ## Details

 Do not spend too much time on any one part of the project.
 We will be reviewing your code together during the interview.
-Keep stuff simple and focused on the main objectives.
+Keep stuff simple and focused on the main objectives. <b> Even if you don't finish everything, that's completely okay! </b> Simply try to think about what you would have done in that case.

+## Additional resources

+If you want to learn more about library we use to generate the data and interact with the power grid, check out the [Grid2op Documentation](https://grid2op.readthedocs.io/en/latest/).
+Do not go too deep into the details as the focus should be on the overall workflow and not how to generate the data.